CONSTITUTION and BYLAWS

 3. Enlist members of the congregation as lay visitors;

-4. Arrange for visiting all members on the congregation's responsibility list (prospective and delinquent members) in co-operation with the Elders of the respective areas;
+4. Arrange for visiting all members on the congregation's responsibility list in co-operation with the Elders and the Pastor;

 5. Conduct regular meetings to train lay visitors, assign visits and receive reports of visits made;